 Nelson Mandela University has more than 30 focused institutes, centres and units that exist over and above the formal academic structures.
 These are aimed at promoting research, technology transfer and innovation.
-They include the likes of InnoVenton, the University's go-getting Institute for Chemical Technology and Downstream Chemicals; eNtsa, an institute that focuses on seeking solutions through engineering; Earth Stewardship Science Research Institute (ESSRI); and the Institute for Coastal and Marine Research.
+They include the likes of InnoVenton, the University's go-getting Institute for Chemical Technology and Downstream Chemicals; eNtsa, an institute that focuses on seeking solutions through engineering; Earth Stewardship Science Research Institute (ESSRI); and the Institute for Coastal and Marine Research (CMR - University-wide transdisciplinary ocean and coastal sciences research Institute).
 Many are award-winning entities.
 The University also has many more engagement institutes, centres and units and two clinics serving society in various initiatives.
 Its mobile Zanemphilo health platform, for example, serves both indigent communities and its Health Sciences students with practical experience.
 The latter forms part of the growing Interprofessional Education (IPE) that will undergird the University's Health Science qualifications as it moves towards the formalisation of its Medical School.